Permafrost/TundraTN/README.md

 * `$pipeline` is an optional IData document containing arbitrary variables which can be used to influence the translation process.
-* `$content.type.input` is the MIME media type that describes the format of the bizdoc content being translated:
+* `$content.type.input` is the MIME media type that describes the format of the bizdoc content being translated.
-  * For [CSV] content, a recognized [CSV] MIME media type, such as "text/csv", must be specified.
-  * For [JSON] content, a recognized [JSON] MIME media type, such as "application/json", must be specified.
-  * For pipe separated values content, a MIME media type "text/psv", "text/pipe-separated-values", or a type that includes a "+psv" suffix, must be specified.
-  * For [TSV] content, a recognized [TSV] MIME media type, such as "text/tab-separated-values", must be specified.
-  * For [YAML] content, a recognized [YAML] MIME media type, such as "application/yaml", must be specified.
 Defaults the the content type of the relevant bizdoc content part, if not specified.
-* `$content.type.output` is the MIME media type that describes the format of the resulting translated content:
+* `$content.type.output` is the MIME media type that describes the format of the resulting translated content.
-  * For [CSV] content, a recognized [CSV] MIME media type, such as "text/csv", must be specified.
-  * For [JSON] content, a recognized [JSON] MIME media type, such as "application/json", must be specified.
-  * For pipe separated values content, a MIME media type "text/psv", "text/pipe-separated-values", or a type that includes a "+psv" suffix, must be specified.
-  * For [TSV] content, a recognized [TSV] MIME media type, such as "text/tab-separated-values", must be specified.
-  * For [YAML] content, a recognized [YAML] MIME media type, such as "application/yaml", must be specified.
 Defaults to the value in `TN_parms/$contentType` returned by `$service`, if not specified.
 * `$namespace.input` is a list of namespace prefixes and the URIs they map to, used when parsing the bizdoc content as [XML] with elements in one or more namespaces.
 Defaults to using the namespace prefixes